7 Top Cultural Trends (2024 & 2025)

 It’s estimated that over 80% of revenue for the entire gaming industry over a two year span came from the free-to-play business model.

-Even before the pandemic, the fitness industry was also shifting to community-based applications.
+The fitness industry is also shifting to community-based applications.

 Strava is a popular fitness community app focused on cyclists.